TTLabs/EvaporateJS/README.md

 * **cryptoMd5Method',**: default=undefined, a method that computes the MD5 digest according to https://www.ietf.org/rfc/rfc1864.txt.
 Only applicable when `computeContentMd5` is set.
     Method signature is `function (data) { return 'computed MD5 digest of data'; }` where `data` is a JavaScript binary string representation of the body payload to encode.
 If you are using:
     - Spark MD5, the method would look like this: `function (data) { return btoa(SparkMD5.hashBinary(data, true)); }`.
+* **s3FileCacheHoursAgo',**: default=no cache, whether to use the S3 uploaded cache of parts and files for ease of recovering after client failure or page refresh.
+The value should be a whole number representing the number of hours ago to check for uploaded parts and files.
+The uploaded parts and and file status are retrieved from S3.

 ### .add()